prashanth-up/TwitterData/README.md

 - [x] Check the necessary parameters required as important factors
 - [x] Run the Model a few times
 - [x] Optimize it based on the results
+- [ ] Try different approaches in building the model
+- [x] Compare the different results
+- [ ] Prepare the visualization for all these models
+- [x] Collaborate with Team and discuss approaches
+- [ ] Locate entities/evidences to help explain the results.

 IN-Progress:
 - [x] NA